lagbolt/library/LVCCLD-signage.md

 This isn't a problem that can be solved and then ignored.
 Practically, signage has to be reviewed every time shelving changes.
 Even a small change in shelving can cause a ripple effect in signage.

-So this is a maintenance problem -- one you need to devote time and money to.
+So this is a maintenance problem -- one you need to devote regular time and money to.
 It's a lot like the oil in your car's engine.
 You change the oil regularly (I hope!) even if there's no indication that something is wrong.
 But you'd also look at it if the oil light came on, or you found a puddle of oil on the garage floor.

 It's not unreasonable to review each branch for wayfinding problems once or twice a year.
 As I mentioned in the beginning of this note, I look for basic services like returns and checking out, as well as parts of the collection like Science Fiction Paperbacks.